I had to write about Baker Marine, a boat repair and storage shop located in Muskegon, MI and run by owner, Steve Baker.

 I never had a chance to take out the second unit, but I anxiously look forward to spring.
 The only bad part about all this is you have to drive half throttle on new units for about 20 hours!

-I’ll post back in the spring and let you know how Muskegon Boat Repair expert Steve Baker did on getting me up and running!
+I’ll post back in the spring and let you know how repair expert Steve Baker did on getting me up and running!

 Baker marine, give it a shot: